We Repair Chimney Leaks

-Located at the very top of the chimney where the masonry ends, the chimney crown covers the top of the masonry and forms a waterproof seal all the way around the flue.
+Located at the very top of the chimney where the masonry ends, the chimney crown or. covers the top of the masonry and forms a waterproof seal all the way around the flue.
 The crown is made with cement, and cracks can form due to shifting of the structure, freezing and thawing cycles in wintertime, or simply from age.
 A cracked chimney crown causes several problems, such as allowing water to leak between the masonry and the flue; allowing moisture to permeate the masonry, which causes deterioration and breakage; and allowing moisture to leak into other parts of the home.
 Even small cracks in the crown can cause costly damage.
 Hairline cracks can sometimes be sealed effectively enough that water won’t get in.
-Most of the time, however, a cracked or crumbling chimney crown will need to be replaced.
-A preventative step you can take to help keep moisture out of your chimney system is to put a waterproof seal on the crown.

 Flashing may not be watertight due to faulty installation or deterioration.
 Flashing is comprised of metal pieces used to form a watertight connection between the chimney and the roof.
 When the flashing deteriorates or has been incorrectly installed, water can get in and cause wood rot, roof damage, attic damage, and even ceiling damage.
 Besides getting annual chimney inspections, we recommend regularly checking your attic for signs of leakage around the chimney area, since flashing leaks are a common problem.